School Committee - February 08, 2024

 That would be on, like that would have been on FY22.

-it would then increase, because we're given a percentage, it would just keep rolling forward.
+Correct.
+So when you say close the gap, it actually, it would then increase, because we're given a percentage, it would just keep rolling forward.

 It might even, if that were to be true, by this point, by next year's budget, we may be looking at being able to add to services, not just meet our level services.